jjjk123/Team1_Gene_Prioritization_GNN/README.md

 Graph neural networks require as input:
 - biological network (protein-protein interaction constructed with BioGRID and Reactome)
 - a list of known disease genes for ataxia from https://www.genomicsengland.co.uk/
-- node features: we used gene expression in cerebellum (from the GTEx database) and case/control variants statistics: https://azphewas.com/phenotypeView/6319c068-fd59-46d8-85ee-82d82482eb14/VW5pb24jRzExI0hlcmVkaXRhcnkgYXRheGlh/glr
+- node features: we used gene expression in cerebellum from the GTEx database (https://www.gtexportal.org) and case/control variants statistics from the AstraZeneca PheWAS Portal (https://azphewas.com/)

 ### Workflow